asyrjasalo/RESTinstance/README.rst

 As a Python package
 ~~~~~~~~~~~~~~~~~~~
-On 3.x and 2.7, you can install or upgrade `from PyPi <https://pypi.org/project/RESTinstance>`__:
+On 3.6, 3.7 and 2.7, you can install and upgrade `from PyPi <https://pypi.org/project/RESTinstance>`__:

 ::

     pip install --upgrade RESTinstance

-This installs Robot Framework as well, if you do not have it already installed.
+This also installs `Robot Framework <https://pypi.org/project/robotframework>`__ if you do not have it already.

 As a Docker image
 ~~~~~~~~~~~~~~~~~